rasheedaboud/FSharp-Web-Development/Part 4 -State Management/Part 4-State Management in Feliz.md

+## TL;DR

+This article provides a tutorial on managing state in a web application using F# with Feliz and Fable.
+It demonstrates two methods of state management—using the `useElmish` hook for an Elmish pattern approach and the `useState` hook for more direct state management.
+The post walks through the creation of a simple temperature converter application as an example.
+The `useElmish` method employs a model-update-view architecture that's more suitable for complex applications.
+In contrast, the `useState` method handles state changes within the component and may be favored for simpler state requirements.
+The article also introduces `useContext` for global state access and updates in a React application using F#.
+All code examples are available in the article's repository, along with instructions on how to run them.
+The post is part of a series on F# web development and aims to progressively build out features in a web application.

+## Background

 Welcome back to our series on building web applications using F# with Feliz and Fable!
 In our previous post, we delved into constructing a UI using the Feliz.DaisyUI library.
 Today, we will be moving a step further into the realm of interactivity by introducing state management to our application.

 There are a few ways this can be accomplished in a Javascript react application, to name a few we have the inbuilt